We may earn money or products from the companies mentioned in this post.

 But let’s speculate for a moment…

 We know that all tiers of the reopening plan state that Theme Parks may only open to California Residents.
-This may seem hopeless at first, but I believe that this is due to California’s quarantine rules.
-Out of state visitors are asked to quarantine for 10 days upon entering California.
+This may seem hopeless at first, but California has announced it plans to fully reopen, with minimal mitigation efforts, on June 15, 2021.

 For those of you out of the country, you will need to follow restrictions on international travel before planning a visit.